10-Day Southern Spain Itinerary – Best of Andalusia

 Image by Kent Wang via Flickr

-Don’t miss the Alcázar de los Reyes Cristianos, a royal palace with beautiful gardens and views of the city from its ramparts.
-You can also see the Royal Stables, where Andalusian horses were bred.
+History buffs shouldn’t skip the Alcázar de los Reyes Cristianos, a fortress-palace with beautiful gardens and views of the city from its ramparts.
+Right nearby are the Royal Stables, where Andalusian horses were once raised.

 Best of Southern Spain Itinerary, gardens of the Alcázar de los Reyes Cristianos